Please use carefully.

 If a BCD store in \boot folder of the specified drive is present the BCD will be repaired, if no BCD present it will be created with the parameters specified.

-BCD Drive "System" selects the active partition - the partition used for booting the computer system.
+BCD Drive "System" selects the active partition (or EFI System Partition on GPT disk) - the partition used for booting the computer system.

 The second parameter - "Windows Folder" - defines the source from which bootmgr, memtest, boot language files etc are taken.
 This is the full path of the operating system folder (e.g. C:\Windows).